Aluminium rallies on record high raw material prices

 Aluminium prices rose on Tuesday as the cost of raw material alumina set a record high, increasing production costs.

-Three-month aluminium on the London Metal Exchange (LME) was up 1.8% at $2,640 per metric ton by 1025 GMT, outperforming the rest of the base metals complex.
+Three-month aluminium on the London Metal Exchange (LME) was up 1.4% at $2,632 per metric ton during official rings.

 The rally was supported by a surge in the price of alumina, or aluminium oxide, a form of refined ores used for making primary aluminium.